 Provia – ISO 200 – f5.6 – 1/210

-Optics are extremely sharp, but there is some very minor falloff in the corner.
-But still, not bad for a pancake lens that is this small.
+The optics are extremely sharp, but some minor falloff is in the corner.
+It’s still not bad for a pancake lens that is this small.

 This is also way better than what you would get from the Panasonic LX100 or the Sony RX100 IV.